hpatnadeeshan/MS-1/README.md

 - CSS3
 - Bootstrap v4.5.3
 - Google Chrome Dev tools for debugging
-- Google Light house for audits
+- Google Lighthouse for audits
 - Git source control
-- VS code as IDE
+- VS Code as IDE
 - W3C validator used for HTML validating
 - Jigsaw Validator used for CSS validation